Skip to content

 FieldRequiredTypeDescriptionExample

-timeoutFalseINTMaximum time (in seconds) to wait for the list operation before failing.30
+timeoutTrueINTMaximum time (in seconds) to wait for the service to respond before failing the request.30

 Outputs